-REL 1510 Essentials of Personal Training I 3 credits - Fall Only
+REL 1510 Essentials of Personal Training I

 Students study functional anatomy, biomechanics, muscle physiology, the endocrine system, bioenergetics, cardiovascular physiology, energy yielding nutrients, non-energy yielding nutrients, nutritional supplementation, body composition and weight management.
 This course is the first of two courses that, upon successful completion of both courses, will allow a student to sit for the National Council on Strength and Fitness (NCSF) personal training certification exam.